ashutosh-tutwani/aspnetcore-microservices-production-ready/README.md

 Production ready .NET 6 microservices integrated with OpenAPI.

 ## Cloud Provider
-# AWS
+### We have used cloud agnostic approach to build/deploy the app.
+Means you can leverage any cloud provider you like (AWS, Azure, GCP, etc..).
+This app uses AWS as the default Cloud Provider.
+But you can change the cloud provider with just one single change in appsettings.

-SNS, SQS, Parameter Store/ Secrets Manager, Cloudwatch
+AWS Services used: SNS, SQS, Parameter Store/ Secrets Manager, Cloudwatch

 ## Identity (Authentication and Autharization):